Don’t sell your mortgage note now… unless you really need funds.

 If you’re considering to sell your mortgage note now, keep in mind that mortgage note prices tend to act like bond prices.
 When interest rates are low, bond prices are high, the same with mortgage sales prices… they are high.
 When interest rates are high, bond prices are low, the same with mortgage sales prices… they are low.

 Therefore, in an increasing interest rate environment, bond prices and mortgage note prices will decline.
+So, don’t sell your real estate now, if you can wait for economic conditions to improve.

 Unless you have an immediate need for the cash, and you can’t wait two or three years for interest rates to come back down, don’t sell your mortgage note now.